awaregroup/IIALab/labs/Lab05.md

 ### 1.3 - Upload and tag training data

 1. Click the Add image button and bulk upload your images based on the object type.
-    * Upload all of object1 first and add the object1 tag, then all of object2 and add the object2 tag etc.
+    * Upload all of object1 first and add the object1 tag, then all of object2 and add the object2 tag, etc. Hold down the ctrl key to select multiple photos of the same object and it will label them with all the same tag.
     * Each time you upload all the images for a given object, specify the tag at that time.
  1. Example of bulk uploading and tagging images.
    ![Upload and tag images](./media/lab05/upload-and-tag-images.jpg)